 - Realized cost avoidance of $126M

 The client and Anglepoint successfully disproved vendor allegations of unauthorized software usage.
-The client held no financial obligation in 2021.
+The client held no financial obligation.